 Half of that plate should be filled with veggies for adults, a minimal fistful for the kiddos.
 Yes, I’m serious.
 So I prepare two vegetables, for variety.

 Grill just about any vegetable, with garlic and olive oil, and its natural flavor is enhanced and it’s very easy to do.

-Rinse romaine, chop coarsely, and throw on dressing…easy alternative for the kiddos who don’t think vegetables have more value than eating Styrofoam.
-A healthy alternative to bottle dressings would be a great Italian olive oil and drizzle of Balsamic, a few pine nuts, pumpkin seeds, or craisins.
+Rinse romaine, chop coarsely, and throw-on dressing is…easy alternative for the kiddos who don’t think vegetables have more value than eating Styrofoam.
+A healthy alternative to bottled dressings would be a great Italian olive oil and drizzle of Balsamic, a few pine nuts, pumpkin seeds, or craisins.
 Voila!
 Finito!